Multiple Linear Regression

 Failed and successful predictions

-To finish up this module, please watch the following two videos from Crash Course Statistics on Prediction.
+To finish up this Module, please watch the following two videos from Crash Course Statistics on Prediction.